mnt3/Spring-RSS-feed-/README.md

 Download project with git (clone address)<br>
 or dowload zip file and extract.<br>
 If you using Intellij IDEA can open like a project or <br>
-use maven, at first download, write in console: "mvn spring-boot:run".<br>
+use maven https://maven.apache.org/, at first download, write in console: "mvn spring-boot:run".<br>
 </p>
 <p>
 The <a href="https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/" rel="nofollow">reference documentation</a> includes detailed